GimmyR/bob-laravel/README.md

 * *MAIL_FROM_ADDRESS*
 * *MAIL_FROM_NAME*

-## Installation des dépendances
+## Dependency installation

-Exécutez les commandes `composer install` et `npm install`.
+Run commands `composer install` and `npm install`.

-## Créer les tables de la base de données
+## Create the tables of the database

-Exécutez la commande `php artisan migrate`.
+Run the command `php artisan migrate`.

-## Lancement du serveur
+## Server launch

-Exécutez la commande `php artisan serve`.
+Run the command `php artisan serve`.
-Si vous êtes en mode développement, exécutez la commande `npm run dev` sur un autre terminal.
+If you are in developement mode, run the command `npm run dev` on another terminal.

-## Build la partie Front-End pour la production
+## Build Front-End part for production

-Exécutez la commande `npm run build`.
+Run the command `npm run build`.